 Just remember that before booking an event like this, it’s wise to consider every member of your team.
 While most people will enjoy VIP events and cookery classes, not everyone will enjoy an active day out.
 Ask your team what they most want to do and go from there for the best results.

 If you don’t already have good teamwork at the top, this will quickly make its way down throughout your workplace.
 Good teamwork starts with the leaders, and leading by example is the best way to set the bar for where employees should be in terms of working together.
 After all, the leaders of the company are the ones that everybody else looks up to for guidance, therefore, establishing teamwork as the norm at this level will trickle down throughout each level of the company until eventually, it becomes the norm.
 Management training courses can help with this if it’s something your company struggles with.

 #3.
 Encourage Clear Communication:

 Teams who don’t communicate well with each other experience massive roadblocks when it comes to working together.
 If team members have no idea what the others are doing, it automatically becomes more difficult for them to contribute effectively.
-Great teams communicate well and often, and their members are open to sharing ideas, asking for feedback, being contradicted, and coming up with new things together.
+Great people do a good teamwork in the office and often ask for feedback, being contradicted, and coming up with new things together.
 Whilst team members might not always see eye to eye, good teams are able to effectively communicate through their differences to come up with a solution that works for everybody.

 #4.
 Recognise and Reward: